 These are the most popular printer for home and small office use.
 Depending on the model you may have four cartridges or even six, six primarily feature in the photo and all-in-one versions but these can depend on the product and maker.

-Many printers now include memory card reader and a small LCD screen.
-These allow you to view, crop and resize images and print directly from the memory card without the need of a PC.
+Many printers include memory card readers and screens for review, navigation and can allow you to view, crop and resize images and print directly from the memory card without the need of a PC.

-The colours of Cyan, Magenta, and Yellow alongside a dedicated black cartridge are normally used in the majority or printer models to reproduce the colour spectrum.
+Most printers used to use dedicated Ink colours of Cyan, Magenta, and Yellow, alongside a dedicated black cartridge.
 Depending on the model the three colours may either be in separate cartridges or combined into one.
 If separate this allows for just the one to be replaced rather than the whole cartridge.
-Many now include additional cartridges often six, which include additional colours to help reproduce quality image output.
+Many now include additional cartridges often six, which include additional colours to help reproduce higher quality image output.

 Laser printers are still superior in terms to speed compared to the Inkjet, here the PPM is normally at least double the Inkjet at 20-30PPM.
 Instead of using Ink these printers coat toner powder onto a drum which has been charged with an electrical current and where the laser has marked points, effectively drawing the letters onto the drum, the toner is attracted to the discharged points then this is rolled onto a sheet of paper.
 Lasers are easily more cost efficient on a cost per page basis.